philosophydan/philosophydan.github.io/index.md

 ### Research

-Recently, my research has been primarily in the burgeoning subfield of **philosophy of work**.
-I am interested in questions like what a good relationship between a manager and employee looks like, what's the role of information in organizations, and why we have employment in the first place.
+My most recent research has been primarily in the burgeoning subfield of **philosophy of work**, focusing on questions like
+  - what a good relationship between a manager and employee looks like
+  - how does information flow affect firms and their workers
+  - why we have employment in the first place.

 Before returning to academia in 2024, my research focused more squarely on **epistemology** and **social philosophy**.
 I've written extensively on the question of what we should believe, information flow and control in groups, and the meaning and effects of diversity and polarization

 My first book, [Right Belief and True Belief](https://global.oup.com/academic/product/right-belief-and-true-belief-9780197660386?cc=us&lang=en&) (Oxford, Oct.
 2023), argues for a general truth-loving epistemic consequentialist theory of what we should believe